Bay d’Espoir Hydro-Electric Project

-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-075, 5.05.128), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+075, 5.05.128), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Stage 1 was projected to provide for the power needs of the province until at least 1978.
 However, rapid growth made it evident that more power would be necessary as early as 1969.
 This was due to the continued expansion of existing industry that had been impossible before Bay d’Espoir.
 There was also new industry being attracted to the province.
 This included the Electric Reduction Company of Canada, with a phosphorus plant at Long Harbour, Placentia Bay; a shipyard and fish plant at Marystown; a linerboard mill at Stephenville; and an oil refinery at Come By Chance.